Vijah/saga-tester/README.md

 `expectedGenerators`: `Object` where each key is the ID of a mocked generator (use mockGenerator).
 Each value is an array of objects containing `times`, `params`, `throw`, `call` and `output` (all optional).

+If a `fork` verb is yielded, it counts as a generator call (and is executed synchronously inside the test).

 A generator is called during its execution if:

 - It is called by a `call` verb, and the corresponding expectedCalls is set to `call: true`.